erfg12/CSharp-Game-Trainers/README.txt

 When creating a new trainer project with the memory.dll you need to have the program run as admin.

+You can do OneClick security with a code signing certificate, or...

 In Visual Studio right click Project > Add New Item > "Application Manifest File".

 Change <requestedExecutionLevel> element to: